acuminous/x-pool/README.md

 Can resource.destroy move to doomed state, then call destroy?

 Use separate store for resources that have timedout, and resources that were abandoned so that shutdown will wait for the abandoned resources to complete

+Rename doomed to destroying

+Consider adding a RESOURCE_ZOMBIED event (or words to that effect)

+Do not catch all errors - instead check to ensure that it is and error that XPool might expect, e.g. a Factory Error or a Timeout Error